-Notes to the Consolidated Financial Statements For the Three months Ended December 31, 2024 and 2023 (Expressed in Canadian dollars) - unaudited
+Notes to the Condensed Interim Consolidated Financial Statements For the six months ended March 31, 2025 and 2024 (Expressed in Canadian dollars) - Unaudited

-- s) As at December 31, 2024, the Company utilized a line of credit due to a financial institution with a carrying balance of \$703 (September 30, 2024 \$Nil). - t) As a part of the Claratti acquisition (Note 5), Claratti Vendors are to be issued additional common shares in the capital of the Company with an aggregate deemed value of up to \$4,000,000 upon the achievement of certain EBITDA (earnings before interest, taxes, depreciation and amortization) projections.
-The fair value of the Claratti Contingent Consideration was estimated to be \$642,475. - u) On November 4, 2024, the Company closed the first tranche of its previously announced non-brokered private placement of unsecured convertible notes for aggregate gross proceeds of up to \$1-million.
+- r) As a part of the Claratti acquisition (Note 5), the Company assumed a line of credit due to a financial institution with a carrying balance of \$33,692 as at March 31, 2025 (September 30, 2024 \$35,197).
+This loan carries an interest rate of 11.33%, and is unsecured.
+This loan is due on demand. - s) As a part of the Claratti acquisition (Note 5), Claratti Vendors are to be issued additional common shares in the capital of the Company with an aggregate deemed value of up to \$4,000,000 upon the achievement of certain EBITDA (earnings before interest, taxes, depreciation and amortization) projections.
+The fair value of the Claratti Contingent Consideration was estimated to be \$642,475. - t) On November 4, 2024, the Company closed the first tranche of its previously announced non-brokered private placement of unsecured convertible notes for aggregate gross proceeds of up to \$1-million.
 The first tranche closing of the offering comprised the issuance of unsecured convertible notes in the aggregate principal amount of \$501,000.
 The notes issued in connection with the first tranche closing will mature on May 4, 2026, and are convertible into units, each consisting of one common share in the capital of the company and one share purchase warrant at a conversion price of \$0.08 of principal per note for the first 12 months, and \$0.10 for the remaining term.
 These warrants have a term of 24 months, and entitle the holder to purchase one share at an exercise price of \$0.10 per share.
 These notes have an interest rate of 15 per cent per annum.
 The company may, at its option, accelerate the expiry date of the warrants on 30 days of notice if the volume-weighted average trading price (VWAP) of the common shares on the TSX Venture Exchange is greater than \$0.30 for the preceding 10 consecutive trading days.
 The Company paid finders' fees of \$28,350 and issued 354,375 finders' warrants related to this offering.
 These warrants have a term of 24 months and an exercise price of \$0.10 per share.

-The Company allocated \$237,166 to the equity component of the convertible note, and \$263,834 to the liability component of the convertible note.
+The Company allocated \$237,166 to the derivative liability component of the convertible note, and \$263,834 to the amortized cost liability component of the convertible note.

-During the three months ended December 31, 2024, the Company recognized accretion expense of \$15,494 (2023 - \$Nil) and interest expense of \$11,735 (2023 - \$Nil).
-As at December 31, 2024, a total of \$501,000 (September 30, 2024 - \$Nil) is outstanding for principal and interest.
+During the six months ended March 31, 2025, the Company recognized accretion expense of \$42,483 (2024 - \$Nil) and interest expense of \$30,265 (2024 - \$Nil).
+As at March 31, 2025, a total of \$519,530 (September 30, 2024 - \$Nil) is outstanding for principal and interest.